 ).
 Expression of the reporter protein GFP from the promoter of the differentiation regulator HetR illustrates the existence of transcriptional patterns unique to heterocysts.
 The red fluorescence corresponds to the photosynthetic pigments of the vegetative cells. hetR, which is not able to differentiate heterocysts, allowed us to classify transcriptional responses to nitrogen deficiency into two large regulons, the NtcA regulon, for global responses, and the HetR regulon, which includes responses specifically related to heterocyst differentiation (Mitschke et al, which is not able to differentiate heterocysts, allowed us to classify transcriptional responses to nitrogen deficiency into two large regulons, the NtcA regulon, for global responses, and the HetR regulon, which includes responses specifically related to heterocyst differentiation (Mitschke

 We have also designed a global approach to the identification of heterocyst-specific transcripts, among which we have found both sRNAs and antisense RNAs that could play a regulatory role.
-For this we have hybridized microarrays that include all the genomic sequences that are transcribed in our model organism, whether they are coding or non-coding, with a series of RNA samples corresponding to the wild lineage and the mutant lineage. hetR cultivated with different availability of nitrogen.
-From the resulting data we have built a co-expression network and carried out a "clustering" analysis in which the different transcripts appear grouped according to common transcriptional patterns (Brenes-Álvarez et al. 2019).
-Among the transcripts transcriptionally grouped with those of genes involved in heterocyst differentiation appears, for example, NsiR1 (nitrogen stress-induced RNA1), a 60-nucleotide sRNA that can be considered a very early marker of cells in differentiation (Muro-Pastor 2014) and whose regulatory role we are currently analyzing.
+From hybridization data of microarrays We have built a co-expression network and carried out a “clustering” analysis in which the different transcripts appear grouped based on common transcriptional patterns (Brenes-Álvarez et al. 2019).
+Among the transcripts transcriptionally grouped with those of genes involved in heterocyst differentiation, there appears, for example, NsiR1 (nitrogen stress-induced RNA1), a 60-nucleotide sRNA that can be considered a very early marker of differentiating cells (Muro-Pastor 2014) that we have shown that it affects the initial stages of heterocyst differentiation (Brenes-Álvarez et al., 2020, 2022).
 Likewise, among the transcripts that are expressed exclusively in heterocysts, several antisense transcripts appear, such as as_glpX.
 2019).
 Among the transcripts transcriptionally grouped with those of genes involved in heterocyst differentiation appears, for example, NsiR1 (nitrogen stress-induced RNA1), a 60-nucleotide sRNA that can be considered a very early marker of cells in differentiation (Muro-Pastor 2014) and whose regulatory role we are currently analyzing.
-Likewise, among the transcripts that are expressed exclusively in heterocysts, several antisense transcripts appear, such as2.
-The transcription of this antisense RNA specifically in heterocysts would contribute to the metabolic reprogramming that accompanies the differentiation of these specialized cells (Olmedo-Verd et al. .
-The transcription of this antisense RNA specifically in heterocysts would contribute to the metabolic reprogramming that accompanies the differentiation of these specialized cells (Olmedo-Verd
+Likewise, among the transcripts that are expressed exclusively in heterocysts, several antisense transcripts appear, such as2 or the as_gltA, which is transcribed on the opposite strand of the gene that encodes citrate synthase.
+The transcription of these antisense RNAs specifically in heterocysts would contribute to the metabolic reprogramming that accompanies the differentiation of these specialized cells (Olmedo-Verd et al. 2019, Brenes-Alvarez et al., 2023).

-In summary, in recent years we have contributed to defining mixed regulatory circuits involving the transcriptional regulators NtcA and HetR and non-coding RNA molecules whose expression is under their control.
-Our work is carried out in collaboration with the laboratory led by Wolfgang R. Hess (Genetics and Experimental Bioinformatics, University of Freiburg, Germany) and is currently funded by the State Research Agency within the framework of the State Program for the Generation of Knowledge and Scientific and Technological Strengthening of the R&D System (PID2019-105526GB-I00).
+In summary, in recent years we have contributed to defining mixed regulatory circuits that involve the transcriptional regulators NtcA and HetR and non-coding RNA molecules (both small RNAs and antisense RNAs) whose expression is under their control.
+Our work is carried out in collaboration with the laboratory led by Wolfgang R. Hess (Genetics and Experimental Bioinformatics, University of Freiburg, Germany) and is currently funded by the State Research Agency within the framework of the State Program for Knowledge Generation and Scientific and Technological Strengthening of the R&D&i System (PID2022-138128NB-I00).

 Representative bibliography